Getting a Pre-Exchange Renovation Quote: The Perks and How It Works

 Identify how much value you can add to the property

-Buying a home is the biggest investment most people make.
-By getting an estimate on renovation costs before you buy a property, you can better understand what your return on the investment might be.
+Buying a home is the biggest investment most of us make.
+By getting an estimate on renovation costs before money changes hands, you can better understand what your return on the investment might be.

 Kitchen and bathroom remodels, extensions, loft conversions and landscaped gardens are popular updates that tend to boost a home’s value.
 For older properties, renovation quotes can sometimes include recommendations that may up the price in the long run, like using sustainable materials, green energy systems or energy-efficient appliances.
 All properties are unique, so it’s best to speak to your estate agent to get their expert opinion on what value your plans could add.